programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 - Scott Kleinman
 review-ticket: https://github.com/programminghistorian/ph-submissions/issues/518
 difficulty: 2
-activity:
+activity: presenting
-topics:
+topics: [python, data-manipulation]
 abstract: This tutorial demonstrates how to create interactive data visualizations in Python with Plotly's open-source graphing libraries using materials from the Historical Violence Database.
-avatar_alt: Visual description of lesson image
+avatar_alt: Line drawing of a swan looking at its reflection in a body of water
 doi: XX.XXXXX/phen0000
 ---